Tuesday, December 15, 2009

 Scouts Sleep in Snow at Snoqualmie!

-The last day's highlight, according to the scouts, was the demolition of their shelters (and the adults' igloo) by jumping on the now -frozen roofs.
+The last day's highlight, according to the scouts, was the

 Overall, we had a great time made possible by good weather, good friends, and great efforts by all of the scouts, adults, and family members (Emily) involved.